ponderng/Sidequests/_drafts/HackTheBox-Registry.md

 | Creator:          | thek ![](/Sidequests/assets/icons/user-thek.png){:.img-av} |

 # About the box
-Registry took me through several services that were obscure to me, including one that I wanted to get to know better, Docker.
-The box begins with an online Docker Registry available that's protected by easily guessable creds.
+Registry took me through several services that I've never used before, including one that I wanted to get to know better, Docker.
+The box begins with an online Docker registry available that's protected by easily guessable creds.
+After getting into the docker image, credentials are found that get SSH access for user.
+Using the SSH, enumerate the machine to find another service called "Bolt CMS" and figure out how to upload a webshell to get access to a second user.
+Then use another service "Restic Backup" to exfiltrate the root flag.
+Also, I explore a way to get root shell access.

-## User Overview

-## Root Overview

 # Initial Recon and Scans
 ## Port Scans